dearg-amadaun/Practice-Repo/README.md

-# first-day-repo
+# Practice Repo
-homework practice repo.

-A repo for practicing clonig directories from github to the local machine.
+A repo for practicing cloning directories from github to the local machine.